grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ## Color options

-By default, the graph uses the standard [Color scheme]({{< relref "../../configure-standard-options/#color-scheme" >}} option to assign series colors.
+By default, the graph uses the standard [Color scheme]({{< relref "../../configure-standard-options/#color-scheme" >}} <--- (I believe this link is missing the closing ")". ) option to assign series colors.
 You can also use the legend to open the color picker by clicking the legend series color icon.
 Setting color this way automatically creates an override rule that set's a specific color for a specific series.

 ### Classic palette